 Q. Describe the most common types of jobs you do for your clients.

-A. The three most common types of training I provide for my students are:
+A. The most common teaching challenges for me are:

-1. Training brand new begining guitarists, with no experience, to play the guitar.
+1. Teaching brand new beginning guitarists with no experience to play the guitar and to understand music.

-2. Teaching music theory to experienced quitarists who have "hit the wall" and stalled in progressing to higher levels of playing because they have little or no training in music theory.
+2. Teaching music theory and advanced playing skills to experienced quitarists who have "hit the wall" and stalled in their progression to higher levels of playing because they have little or no training in music theory.

-3. Teaching guitar to students who previously took lessons from an unqualified teacher who allowed students to develop bad playing habits.
-I have to first "unteach" the students in ordewer to eliminate the bad playing habits and then teach them how to play guitar the correct way and and the music theory behind what makes it the correct way.
+3. Teaching guitar to students who previously took lessons from an unqualified teacher who allowed them to develop bad playing habits.
+I have to first "unteach" the students in order to eliminate the bad playing habits and then teach them how to play guitar the correct way and and the music theory behind what makes it the correct way.

 Q. Describe three recent jobs you've completed.

-A. This past summer I taught guitar to a brand new beginner, a 13 year old girl, who was vacationing here with her mother and staying at a friends home.
+3.)
+Last summer I taught guitar to a brand new beginner, a 13 year old girl, who was vacationing here with her mother and staying at a friends home.
 I taught her once a week for one hour for five weeks after which time she returned to her hometown in another part of the state.
-At the conclusion of the five weeks she could play every major, minor, Maj7 and Min7 open chord, learned the circle of fifths and three major scale and minor scale patterns and she learned to play two songs each containing four chords.
+At the conclusion of the five weeks she could play every commonly played open chord, learned the circle of fifths and three major scale and minor scale patterns and she learned to play two songs each containing four chords.

 Q. What advice do you have for a customer looking to hire a provider like you?

-Third, Do not make an initial long term commitment with your teacher.
+A. Take an introductory guitar lesson from me and a couple of other teachers, then make your decision.
+After you have chosen a teacher, do not make an initial long term commitment.
 Take a few lessons and see how the two of you work together.
 Make sure that you feel comfortable with the teacher and that the teacher keeps your goals first and foremost in lesson planning.

 Q. If you were a customer, what do you wish you knew about your trade?
 Any inside secrets to share?